modxorg/Docs/en/building-sites/resources/content-types.md

 ### Creating New Content Types

-First, go to System -> Content Types.
+First, go to Content -> Content Types.
 You'll see a grid populated with all the current Content Types.
 Click on 'New Content Type', and a window will appear:

 ![](content-type-new1.png)